 3/4 c honey

-Combine the mustard seeds and the Maker's Mark in a small container and let sit overnight for the seeds to absorb the alcohol.
+Combine the mustard seeds and the Maker's Mark in the glass mixing bowl. and let sit overnight for the mustard seeds to absorb the Maker's Mark .

 The next day, add the mustard seed mixture and all of the remaining ingredients to the bowl of the food processor.

-Process until smooth, with a bit of texture.
+Process until smooth, with a slight bit of texture.

 Scrape mustard into a quart jar, cap, and store in the back of the refrigerator for 30 days.